expressjs/expressjs.com/guide/migrating-4.md

 Make the following changes to `app.js`:

-1. The built-in Express middleware `express.favicon`,
+1. The built-in Express middleware functions `express.favicon`, `express.logger`, `express.methodOverride`,
-    `express.logger`, `express.methodOverride`,
     `express.session`, `express.bodyParser` and
     `express.errorHandler` are no longer available on the `express` object.
 You must install their alternatives manually and load them in the app.

-2. You no longer need to load `app.router`.
+2. You no longer need to load the `app.router` function.
-    It is not a valid Express 4 app object, so remove `app.use(app.router);`
+    It is not a valid Express 4 app object, so remove the `app.use(app.router);` code.

-3. Make sure the middleware are loaded in the right order - load `errorHandler` after loading the app routes.
+3. Make sure that the middleware functions are loaded in the correct order - load `errorHandler` after loading the app routes.

 <h3 id="">Version 4 app</h3>